 Inspecting a home might seem like an intimidating task, especially if you’re doing it yourself, but a little bit of preparation can go a long way.
 So, here’s a home inspection guide to guarantee you’re ready when it’s time to make sure the biggest investment of your life is the right one.

-Make your wish list
+Make your wish list before the home inspection

 It’s easy to be overwhelmed when attempting to keep track of everything that a property does or doesn’t have in its favour and comparing multiple homes can get your head in a spin.
 That’s why it’s worthwhile sitting down and establishing what exactly you’re looking for first.
 Be specific – from bedroom count and storage space to BER ratings and parking spots – and take notes as you go on how each property measures up.
 It means that when it comes time to sit down and review your options, you’ll have a prioritised list of what really matters to you, and how your potential purchase meets it.